HST 328: Women in US History 1880-1980 (Poly campus online)

 Primary Sources - items written at the time of the event

-The Primary Sources most likely to be used for this course are under the specific sections of Primary Sources tab on the left side.
-If you need more, there is a more comprehensive news source:
+The Primary Sources most likely to be used for this course are under the specific sections of the Primary Sources tab on the left side.
+If you need more, there are more comprehensive lists in these Library Guides:

 Primary Sources Recommended for most topics used in this class